SPRINT: Scalable and Predictive Intent Refinement for LLM-Enhanced Session-based Recommendation: Acknowledgments

 \subsection{Performance Comparison}

-Table \ref{tab:maintable} presents the performance comparison of our two VELI4SBR variants against the baselines.
-Overall, both \proposed and \proposed+LE consistently outperform every baseline across all datasets and metrics.
+Table \ref{tab:maintable} presents the performance comparison.
+Overall, the proposed framework consistently outperforms all baselines across all datasets and metrics.
 This improvement stems from three key factors.

-First, unlike implicit intent modeling (i.e., ELCRec, MiaSRec), \proposed explicitly infers intents via LLM reasoning, providing semantically meaningful guidance to the SBR model.
-Second, compared to explicit intent modeling (i.e., FAPAT, C\textsc{a}F\textsc{e}) that rely on sparse and noisy item features, \proposed initially refines these features using the LLM’s world knowledge for more precise intent inference.
-It then generates session‑level multi‑intents by considering the entire session context, making them more informative than a mere list of item‑level features.
-Third, in contrast to LLM-enhanced recommenders (i.e., LLM4SBR, LLM-ESR, RLMRec-Con, RLMRec-Gen) that directly use raw LLM outputs, \proposed validates the quality of LLM-generated intents within the P\&C loop, thereby ensuring informative and reliable intents for the SBR model.
+First, in contrast to implicit intent modeling (i.e., ELCRec, MiaSRec), \proposed explicitly infers intents via LLM reasoning, providing semantically meaningful guidance to the SBR model.
+Second, compared to explicit intent modeling (i.e., FAPAT, C\textsc{a}F\textsc{e}) that directly utilize raw item features as pseudo-intents, \proposed generates semantically rich and nuanced session-level intents by leveraging the reasoning capabilities and world knowledge of LLMs.
+Third, unlike LLM-enhanced CRMs (i.e., LLM4SBR, LLM-ESR, RLMRec, ProfileRec), \proposed refines and validates intents based on recommendation performance via a P\&C loop coupled with a global intent pool, ensuring highly reliable and informative intents.

-Interestingly, \proposed with LE outperforms \proposed only for BERT4Rec on the Beauty and Yelp datasets.
-We speculate that LLM embeddings help mitigate data sparsity when BERT’s bidirectional modeling struggles with sparse interactions in Beauty or with very short sessions on Yelp (the average length $< 4$)~\cite{CAFE}.
+Interestingly, \proposed\ with LE outperforms \proposed\ only when paired with BERT4Rec.
+We speculate that LLM embeddings help alleviate data sparsity in scenarios where BERT’s bidirectional modeling struggles, such as sparse interactions in Beauty, very short sessions in Yelp (average length $<4$), and the large item space in Book.
+In contrast, incorporating LE into SASRec degrades performance on Book.
+We attribute this to Book’s relatively longer sequences combined with SASRec’s unidirectional modeling, which makes the model more susceptible to noise introduced by LLM embeddings.
+This degradation trend is consistently observed in other LE-equipped baselines, including LLM4SBR and LLM-ESR.
+This highlights the need for further investigation into how the effectiveness of LLM embeddings depends on model architecture and data characteristics, which we leave for future work.

+\smallsection{Results with open-source LLM.} Table~\ref{tab:llama} presents the results of LLM-enhanced methods on Beauty using an open-source LLM and its embeddings.
+Overall, \proposed significantly outperforms all baselines, showing similar patterns to Table~\ref{tab:maintable}.
+This result highlights the generalizability of our method across various LLMs.
+Interestingly, models equipped with LE (i.e., LLM-ESR, \proposed+LE) perform poorly.
+We attribute this to the representational mismatch between the high-dimensional LLaMA embeddings (8192) and the much lower-dimensional SBR model (64), indicating that more sophisticated alignment techniques may be required.